bcpeinhardt/schnauzerUI/narrative_docs/src/reference/statements_and_commands.md

 ### Comment
 A comment statement is the simplest statement in Schnauzer UI.
 Create a comment by typing `#` and then the text you'd like.
-It doesn't do anything except help keep scripts organized.
 Comments are automatically added to the test run log for reference.
 It's good practice to separate chunks of a Schnauzer UI script with comments to keep it readable.

 Ex.
 Commenting a chunk of code.

-`# This part of the script performs x action ...`
+`# This part of the script performs x action`

 For programmers: Schnauzer UI doesn't have units of code that can be extracted and reused like "functions".
-This makes good comments really important.
-You can maintain large SchnauzerUI projects and achieve code reusability with things like inlining, but it's a priority that each script be a straightforward linear description of a browser based process, which can be easily passed around via tools like Jira, Teams, Slack, etc.
+This makes good comments really important for keeping longer scripts organized and readable.
+We don't have functions or modules because it's a priority that each script be a straightforward linear description of a browser based process, which can be easily passed around via tools like Jira, Teams, Slack, etc.

 ### Save As